 How should you decide which skills to include and emphasize?

-When it comes to including skills, make sure they’re related to the job description and ordered reverse-chronologically.
-If it’s not related, don’t include it.
+When it comes to crafting a resume skill section, make sure to check with the job description.
+If the skill is not related, don’t include it.

 Remember: You’re up against people who bring major skills to the table.
+A blend of hard skills and important soft skills.
 You have to think bigger than “proficient at Microsoft Office.”
 Instead, follow our advice for a much more effective marketing associate resume:

 - Spend a few days brainstorming your hard and soft skills.
 There’s no wrong answer!

 - Go through the job advertisement and see where your skills might overlap.